ChlorideCull/ChlorideCSharp/LIBRARIES.md

 ###Instructions
 Create a SOCKS4 class, run with .Listen(proxyMethod, authMethod), or without arguments to use the default ones implemented in ProxyCommon.

+##Chloride.FourChan
+Lets you poke at 4chan's API - both the official one and the defacto posting one used on the site.
+*Not official, not endorsed by 4chan, moot or any other important figure on the boards.*

+**Status:** InDev/Not suitable for production